Partially Observable Szilard Engines

 The need to make decisions based on {\em partial} knowledge is ubiquitous in real world situations, where the choice of the observer's data representation matters.
 A central question, relevant to machine learning and decision making under uncertainty is: which strategy is the best?
 This question opens up deep problems, because one has to specify a metric that measures ``goodness", or, colloquially, a sense in which one observer is doing a better job than another observer.

-The connection between the filtering of usable information and an engine's efficiency enables answering which observer does the best job in the sense of allowing for the smallest amount of energy dissipation \cite{CB}.
+The connection between the filtering of useable information and an engine's ability to run without unnecessarily wasting energy enables answering which observer does the best job in the sense of allowing for the smallest amount of energy dissipation \cite{CB}.
 Following this reasoning, one can {\em derive} from a purely {\em physical} argument, an information theoretic data compression strategy \cite{IB}, and hence find the algorithm that automates the ``intelligence" of the observer in information engines.
-(This algorithm trivially finds the optimal coarse-graining for \LS's engine).
+(This algorithm trivially finds the optimal coarse graining for \LS's engine).

 This reasoning opens the door to using information engines not only to discuss the physical nature of information, but also to put adaptive information processing on a clear physical footing, and thereby provide a thermodynamic foundation to study the physics of intelligent observers.
 To that end, it is {crucial to know: what are the characteristics of observers that process information in this thermodynamically optimal way? }